 Competitions, trips and clubs

-The ‘Pi and Chips Club’ on Firefly is the place to go for all information about Computer Science competitions and learning how to program.
+The Computing Club meets once a week and is the place to be for all information about Computer Science competitions and learning how to program.
 The department runs school-based competitions and also competes in national and international competitions which include: British Informatics Olympiad, Bebras UK, Animation19 and CyberFirst.
 The students can also borrow robotics equipment to practise out of classes and there is a forum within the club website for students to ask questions and find out answers from other students.

 St Mary’s girls and staff have excellent access to ICT facilities.
 There are several fully equipped bookable computer suites: two with 20 – 24 machines, another of 16 machines and one with 8 machines which is mostly, but not exclusively, used by Sixth Form classes.
 Girls are encouraged to have their own iPads from LIV form and a laptop from the LV form and these are connected to the school internet and printing facilities.
 Girls have both wired and wireless access to the school network across the site, every House has access to computers with more computers being available for general use in the UV and Sixth Form Houses.
 There are 20 bookable iPads available for lessons and Interactive projectors are available in all teaching rooms.

 Mr Giles Mason (Director of IT)

 Mr Giles Mason (Head of Computer Science & ICT)